 In 1926, “The Tudor” was registered as a trademark by a watch dealer called ‘Veuve de Philippe Hüther’.
-Hans Wilsdorf, founder of Rolex, took over “The Tudor” brand in 1936 with a desire to offer his retailers an alternative, more affordable range of watches to be sold alongside his legendary Rolex timepieces.
+Hans Wilsdorf, the founder of Rolex, took over “The Tudor” brand in 1936 with a desire to offer his retailers an alternative, more affordable range of watches to be sold alongside his legendary Rolex timepieces.

 The Tudor Oyster was launched in 1947.
 Interestingly, the ‘Oyster’ name was first seen on Rolex models, alluding to the water resistance of the watches.
-The practise of sharing brand names between the two marques would also see Tudor ‘Submariner’ models released in due course.
+The practice of sharing brand names between the two marques would also see Tudor ‘Submariner’ models released in due course.

-Tudor has become a rising star in recent years, delivering a competitive package of style, Swiss watchmaking know-how and exceptional value.
+Tudor has become a rising star in recent years, delivering a competitive package of style, Swiss watchmaking know-how, and exceptional value.

 A few years ago, the brand sat in the shadows of its older sibling, Rolex.
 While Tudor models remain more affordable than the watches which carry the iconic crown logo, they have a character all of their own and offer much for the sartorially conscious watch buyer.